github-craftwork/start-here/workshop/part3-ci.md

 Once you’ve added Release Drafter to your repository, it must be enabled by adding a `.github/release-drafter.yml` configuration file to each repository.

 **Add release template**
-Create the following `.github/release-drafter.yml`  file in a repository and commit to your master branch:
+Create the following `.github/release-drafter.yml`  file in a repository and commit to your main branch:

     template: |
       ## What’s Changed